jneug/typst-finite/src/util.typ

     content
   }
 }

-/// Prepares the CeTZ context for use with finite
-#let prepare-ctx(ctx, force: false) = {
-  if force or "finite" not in ctx {
-    // supposed to store state information at some point ctx.insert("finite", (states: ()))

-    // add default state styles to context if "state" not in ctx.style {
-      ctx.style.insert("state", default-style.state)
-    } else {
-      if "label" in ctx.style.state and not is.dict(ctx.style.state.label) {
-        ctx.style.state.label = (text: ctx.style.state.label)
-      }
-      ctx.style.state = styles.resolve(default-style.state, ctx.style.state)
-    }

-    // add default transition styles to context if "transition" not in ctx.style {
-      ctx.style.insert("transition", default-style.transition)
-    } else {
-      if "label" in ctx.style.transition and not is.dict(ctx.style.transition.label) {
-        ctx.style.transition.label = (text: ctx.style.transition.label)
-      }
-      ctx.style.transition = styles.resolve(default-style.transition, ctx.style.transition)
-    }
-  }

-  return ctx
-}

 // Changes a transition table from the format (`state`: `inputs`) to (`input`: `states`) or vice versa.
 #let transpose-table(table) = {